Due Saturday, May 15 at 11:59 pm Pacific

 Implement a Priority Queue class that stores elements in a binary heap.

 Enjoy a fun conclusion to all your hard work.
 No additional code to write, just run our provided demos and watch your new Priority Queue do all the heavy lifting!
+Additionally, you will also read a short case study here on an interesting application of priority queues in the real world, and answer some reflective ethical questions.

 Please note that the three programming tasks are not equal when it comes to the amount of work being asked of you.
 Whereas the PQSortedArray and PQ Client tasks ask you to to complete one function; the PQHeap task requires you to design and implement the entire class which consists of 8-10 functions.
 Please have this in mind when designing your plan of attack!